leaf-ai/studio-go-runner/README.md

 Installations of k8s can use both the kops (AWS), acs-engine (Azure), and the kubectl tools.
 When creating a cluster of machines these tools will be needed to provision the core cluster with the container orchestration software.

-These tools will be used from your workstation and will operate on the k8s cluster from a distance.
+These tools will be used from your workstation and will operate on the k8s cluster created using kops, or the azure CLI.

 ## Verify Docker Version